everx-labs/sdk-samples/README.md

 # TON Labs SDK Samples

-In this repository you will find examples of using official SDKs.
+In this repository you will find examples of using official TON Labs Free TON SDKs.

 **Have a question?
 Get quick help in our channel:**